Head Of the Department of Information Science: Prof Ina Fourie

 - BIS (Information Science) – Develop skills in the management, organisation and retrieval of the most important resource of an enterprise – information and knowledge.

 Our Department was awarded a grant by the Carnegie Corporation of New York to offer a Master's programme for qualified librarians from academic libraries from specified sub-Saharan African countries, for the period 2011 – 2014, focussing on knowledge and skills in ICTs, viz. the M.IT Stream B programme.
 Since 2015 this became a self-sustaining programme.
-It makes use of a blended teaching model, using technology-mediated lectures through audio-conferencing and the University of Pretoria (UP) learning management system.
+It makes use of a blended and hybrid teaching model, using technology-mediated lectures through audio-conferencing and the University of Pretoria (UP) learning management system.
 The Department was also awarded a second grant by the Carnegie Corporation of New York to offer eight four-week residential continuing professional development (CPD) programmes for qualified librarians from specified countries in sub-Saharan Africa, for the period 2014 – 2016, focussing on hands-on ICT skills.
 The training tookplace in Pretoria.